 Benthic surveys start at the first meter mark on the right side of the transect.
 Volunteers place the quadrat along the transect with the bottom left corner at the meter mark and keep it in place until the data is collected.
 There are six intersecting points in this quadrat.
 Volunteers identify what is directly under each point as sand, turf algae, macro algae, coral, or bare rock and mark it on their benthic data sheet.
 Once volunteers have recorded the benthic cover type for each of the six points, they move the quadrat to the next meter along a 25 meter transect on one side.

 Macroinvertebrate monitoring surveys the presence of marine species without a backbone large enough to see in plain view.
 Macroinvertebrates are important because they help maintain water quality and prevent algae overgrowth on coral reefs.
-For our macroinvertebrate monitoring surveys, volunteers will record different macroinvertebrates species present in their transect.
+Macroinvertebrates are key health indicators we can monitor over time to monitor water quality at the beach.
+For our macroinvertebrate monitoring surveys, members record different macroinvertebrates species present in their transect.
 These species include:

 - Sea Cucumbers